 With the cost of motoring rising inexorably, car bound communities are facing critical choices: commute by public transport, car pool, change jobs to one closer to home (or move closer to the city), bike or buy a 'greener' car.

-Inevitably car manufacturers such as General Motors in the States, land of gas guzzlers, are seeing a massive drop in sales
+Inevitably car manufacturers such as General Motors in the States, land of gas guzzlers, are seeing a massive drop in sales.
+I have absolutely no sympathy for their woes.

 The Detroit-based manufacturer today announced that it is reducing its white-collar payroll costs by 20% through a two-year pay freeze and voluntary redundancies.